 The Importance of Power Division

 Dividing government powers is essential for maintaining democracy and protecting individual rights.
-It prevents the concentration of power, which can lead to abuse and oppression.
-By ensuring that each branch operates independently yet cooperatively, the system fosters accountability and transparency.
+It prevents the concentration of power, which historically has led to abuse and oppression.
+By ensuring that each branch operates independently yet cooperatively, the system fosters accountability, transparency, and stability.

 Promoting Accountability